LoveChild 23: Our New Life in Wolseley

 In any case, Dad was working hard with both a store to run and the mink farm to help look after, so we didn't see much of him.
 He was very focused on making a go of both so that he had enough money for a decent life for all three of us.

 I have no idea what his actual involvement with the mink was.
 I don't think I was ever told or wanted to know.
 I assume they had to be fed and their cages cleaned, and so forth.
 Maybe his partner did that, or maybe they took turns.
 Anyway, I have no memory of his being dressed to clean cages.
-Unless he was on holidays, I only ever remember him dressed in either a suit or a good shirt and pants, a tie, and a sports jacket.
+Unless he was on holidays, I only ever remember him dressed in either a suit or a sports jacket and pants with a good shirt and a tie.

 As was the case in Indian Head, much of Mom’s, and therefore my life in Wolseley revolved around cooking meals, washing dishes, making beds, dusting, sweeping the floors, washing and ironing clothes, getting groceries and doing other shopping, and so forth.
 Oh, and doing that without spending any more money than was absolutely essential.